-Happy Xmas (War Is Over) went Top 20 for the first time in 38 years, last year, peaking at 19.
-See all John Lennon's charted singles and albums
+In 2018, Happy Xmas (War Is Over) went Top 20 for the first time in 38 years, reaching Number 19.
+View John Lennon's Official Chart history in full here.

 A standard of many a dull Nativity play, yes, but it’s also been a Top 10 hit twice!